-GBL, which is converted into GHB can be detected in a standard urine test for up to 12 hours after taking the drug (3)
+GBL converted into GHB, can be detected in a standard urine test for up to 12 hours after taking the drug.

-Saliva tests can identify evidence of GHB/GBL for up to 6 hours after use (3)
+Saliva tests can identify evidence of GHB/GBL for up to 6 hours after use.

-Blood tests for GHB / GBL are only able to identify physical traces of the drug in the person’s system up to 8 hours after the drug was last taken (3)
+Blood tests for GHB / GBL can only identify physical traces of the drug in the person’s system up to 8 hours after the drug was last taken.

-Hair strand tests are not as reliable as other methods of detecting the presence of GHB/GBL drug, but the tests can identify its presence for up to one month after use (3)
+Hair strand tests are not as reliable as other methods of detecting the presence of GHB/GBL drugs, but the tests can identify their presence for up to one month after use.

 How long does Methadone stay in your system?

-Methadone is a powerful opiate painkiller that is commonly used as a substitute in heroin and opiate detoxes by the NHS.
+Methadone is a powerful opiate painkiller commonly used as a substitute for heroin and opiate detoxes by the NHS.
 Methadone is equally as addictive as other opiates and has a huge potential for misuse.
-For those that have been using methadone on a long-term basis – specific drug tests can detect the presence of the drug for longer.
+For those who have been using Methadone long-term, specific drug tests can detect the presence of the drug for longer.

-Methadone can be detected in urine 1-3 days after consumption, however more chronic drug use may lead to the drug being detected in a urine test for up to 7-9 days after taking the drug.
-(18)
+Methadone can be detected in urine 1-3 days after consumption; however, more chronic drug use may lead to the drug being detected in a urine test for up to 7-9 days after taking the drug.

-Methadone can be detected in a saliva test around 30 minutes after consumption and be identified using this test for up to 2-3 days since it has last been used (1, 4)
+Methadone can be detected in a saliva test around 30 minutes after consumption and be identified using this test for up to 2-3 days since it has last been used.

-Traces of methadone can be found by testing hair sample tests for up to 3–4 months after last consuming the drug (4)
+Traces of Methadone can be found by testing hair sample tests for up to 3–4 months after last consuming the drug.

 How long do Opiates/Opioids drugs stay in your system?

-There are many different types and strengths of opiates and opioids, synthetic, semi-synthetic and pure; many have various components added to them.
-This, together with personal factors and the length and amount of use could affected drug detection times within your system.
+There are many different types and strengths of opiates and opioids: synthetic, semi-synthetic and pure; many have various components.
+This, together with personal factors and the length and amount of use, could affect drug detection times within your system.
 As a general guide:

-Hydrocodone, which is a powerful opioid, is detectable for between 2 and 4 days after taking it.
-(12)
+Hydrocodone, a powerful opioid, is detectable for between 2 and 4 days after taking it.

-Blood tests can detect the opioid Hydrocodone for up to 24 hours after intake of the drug.
-(12)
+Blood tests can detect the opioid Hydrocodone for up to 24 hours after drug intake.

 Elements of opioids can still be detected in a person’s system by hair strand test for up to 90 days after taking the drug.
-(12)

 How long do Oxycodone and OxyContin drugs stay in your system?

-OxyContin and Oxycodone are very powerful opioid painkillers, usually used in the treatment for pain in end of life cancer patients.
 These drugs have a huge potential for misuse due to their potency and can easily lead to drug dependence and addiction when abused.
 The same drug test can detect the presence of both drugs as one is short-acting and the other long-acting, but for different time frames.
-Both OxyContin and OxyCodone are also available in gradual release forms.
+Both OxyContin and OxyCodone are also available in gradual-release forms.

-Oxycodone can be detected in a urine sample up to 3-4 days after consumption (18, 10)
+Oxycodone can be detected in a urine sample up to 3-4 days after consumption.

-Oxycodone can be detected in a saliva test for up to 4 days after it is taken (10)
+Oxycodone can be detected in a saliva test for up to 4 days after taking it.

-Oxycontin can be traced in a person’s system for up to 4 days after last being used (9)
+Oxycontin can be traced in a person’s system for up to 4 days after use.

-Oxycontin can show up fairly quickly (3 hours) after consuming the drug and can be detected in Saliva tests up to 4 days after consumption (9)
+Oxycontin can show up fairly quickly (3 hours) after consuming the drug and can be detected in Saliva tests up to 4 days after consumption.

-A blood test will be able to identify evidence of this drug in a person’s system up to 4 days after the use of the drug (9)
+A blood test will be able to identify evidence of this drug in a person’s system up to 4 days after the use of the drug.

-A hair follicle test will be able to highlight traces of this drug in a person’s system up to 90 days after they last consumed the drug (9)
+A hair follicle test will highlight traces of this drug in a person’s system up to 90 days after consuming it.

 How long does Codeine stay in your system?

-Codeine can be detected for up to 2 days (18) of its last use for the average person.
-However, it is possible that it may be detected up to a week later in chronic users.
+Codeine can be detected for up to 2 days of its last use for the average person.
+However, chronic users may detect it up to a week later.

-Codeine can be detected in your system for up to 1 day after use when tested by a saliva test (22)
+Codeine can be detected in your system for up to 1 day after use when tested by a saliva test.

-Codeine can be detected in a blood test up to 24 hours after use (22)
+Codeine can be detected in a blood test up to 24 hours after use.

-Hair follicle tests can identify traces of codeine in someone’s system up to 10 weeks after the person last consuming the drug (22)
+Hair follicle tests can identify traces of Codeine in someone’s system up to 10 weeks after the person last consumes the drug.

-How long do Benzodiazepines drugs stay in your system?
+How long do Benzodiazepine drugs stay in your system?

 There are numerous benzodiazepines on the market.
 Benzodiazepines are controlled drugs that can only be legally obtained through prescription.
 This is because of their potential for abuse and the fact that they are also extremely addictive.
 Stopping benzodiazepines where there is a dependency or addiction usually requires a benzodiazepine detox to ensure that the person remains safe while stopping the drug.

-The length of time benzodiazepines can be detected will vary; some are short-acting, some long-acting and some far more powerful than others.
-Long term benzodiazepine use also leads to a build-up of the drug in your system, meaning that it can be weeks before a clean urine sample is obtained once the drug has been stopped.
+The length of time benzodiazepines can be detected will vary; some are short-acting, some long-acting and some far more powerful.
+Long-term benzodiazepine use also leads to a build-up of the drug in your system, meaning that it can be weeks before a clean urine sample is obtained once the drug has been stopped.

-As the body breaks down the chemical components of the benzodiazepine, it produces other substances such as metabolites which can actually be detected in the system for longer than the benzodiazepine which was initially consumed, so that is something to bear in mind.
-This is important because it is these metabolites which suggest that the nature of the drug was from a prescription based drug rather than a non-description drug which is more likely to be associated with substance misuse (8)
+As the body breaks down the chemical components of the benzodiazepine, it produces other substances such as metabolites that can be detected in the system for longer than the benzodiazepine initially consumed, so that is something to bear in mind.
+This is important because these metabolites suggest that the nature of the drug was a prescription-based rather than a non-description drug, which is more likely to be associated with substance misuse.

-The presence of benzos can be detected in urine samples up to 6 weeks after intake.
-(9a)
+Benzos can be detected in urine samples up to 6 weeks after intake.

-Saliva drug test facts – Benzodiazepines can be detected in a saliva test up to 10 days after taking the drug (9a)
+Saliva drug test facts – Benzodiazepines can be detected in a saliva test up to 10 days after taking the drug.

-Benzodiazepines can be detected in blood tests from 6 to 48 hours after the drug was ingested.
-(8)
+Benzodiazepines can be detected in blood tests from 1 hour to eight days after ingesting the drug.

 How long does Ecstasy stay in your system?

-MDMA can be detected in a person’s urine up to 3-4 days after consumption (6, 18)
+MDMA can be detected in a person’s urine up to 3-4 days after consumption.

-Saliva drug test facts – tests would be able to find MDMA’s presence up to 10 hours after taking it (6)
+Saliva drug test facts – tests could find MDMA’s presence up to 10 hours after taking it.

-MDMA can be detected in a persons’ blood up to 4 days after they last consumed the drug (6)
+MDMA can be detected in blood up to 4 days after consumption.

-This test will be able to identify traces of MDMA in a person’s body for up to 90 days after last consuming it.
-(6)
+This test will identify traces of MDMA in a person’s body for up to 90 days after last consuming it.